klumarr/dropclip-app/docs/architecture/README.md

 - ESLint for code quality

 ### Backend Services

 - AWS S3 for storage
 - AWS CloudFront for content delivery
 - AWS Cognito for authentication
 - PostgreSQL for database
-- Firebase Authentication (to be replaced with Cognito)

 ### Development Infrastructure

 - Jest with TestType for testing
 - ESLint for code quality
 - AWS SDK for service integration